ThatFatKidsMom/Gesture-Tracker/README.md

 # Gesture Tracker

-Derivative work using [contact trackers](https://github.com/VRLabs/Contact-Tracker) with some additional proximity sensors to determine if a player is doing any of the default gestures and drive parameters.
+Derivative work of [contact trackers](https://github.com/VRLabs/Contact-Tracker) with some additional proximity sensors to determine if a player is doing any of the default gestures and drive parameters.
 You must create logic that utilizes those parameters.

 ## **Installation**
 [Video](https://youtu.be/cCnQug_tGXs)